 If you're experiencing any of the symptoms listed above, it is essential to have a highly qualified optometrist examine your eyes to assess your vision and check for any eye diseases — and to do so as soon as possible.
 This is the only way to determine whether you need glasses or if something else is causing the problem.

 Even if you’re not experiencing any symptoms, it's important to routinely get your eyes checked.
 Many eye diseases can be effectively treated before you notice major problems, so regular eye exams are important to maintain eye health.
-Contact Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California to make an appointment with Dr. Andrew Bock.
+Contact Dr. Bock Low Vision in Fresno, Bakersfield, and Pismo Beach, California to make an appointment with Dr. Andrew Bock.
 The sooner you get your vision checked, the faster you'll be able to see clearly and enjoy a higher quality of life.